 Many states have not passed any asbestos tort reform legislation.
 Instead, their courts are left to decide whether they need measures to control asbestos litigation.
 In some states, such as Pennsylvania, Maryland and New York, only the most active courts have adopted court rules and procedures to manage asbestos cases.
 These rules may even be similar to some of the reform legislation described above.

 Each state has at least one law on its books that affects the legal rights of people who have been affected by asbestos exposure.
-This law is known as a statute of limitations and limits the amount of time that a claimant can bring a personal injury claim.
+This law is known as a statute of limitations and limits the amount of time that a claimant has to bring a personal injury claim.
 Speak to a lawyer as soon as possible to find out if you can still file an asbestos claim.

 Bookmark and visit our legal section and blog for updates about legislative and litigation trends that may affect your legal rights.
 Also visit our individual state legal pages often for general information about important legislation, court cases and legal news.